What About Social Drinking for Christians?

 The title of this article will perhaps pique the interest of a variety of readers.
 I write to stimulate thought and spiritual exercise in the minds and hearts of those who are genuinely searching for Scriptural guidance in this critical area of modern living.

-There are many young people fueled by curiosity and intense peer pressure to “try a few beers” with their friends – the rationale being that “there’s nothing wrong with it as long as you don’t get drunk.”
+There are many young people fuelled by curiosity and intense peer pressure to “try a few beers” with their friends – the rationale being that “there’s nothing wrong with it as long as you don’t get drunk.”
 Many young couples starting out in family life are facing the pressure to enjoy some wine and champagne with their fine dining as part of a sophisticated, upwardly-mobile lifestyle.
 It makes them fit in more easily with their circle of social contacts.
 It is my earnest prayer that the Lord will use this article to cause some to step back and look seriously at the Scriptural teaching relative to this subject – and that, as a result, lives, testimonies, families, and assemblies may be preserved from the devastation and destruction caused by alcohol and alcohol-related tragedies.

 We need to recognize that there are a couple of critically-important things that the Scripture teaches very, very clearly.